Here is the latest for September 2021

 Barbie’s research builds on previous work by adding more insights into how partnerships can work together more holistically to prevent future exploitation of young people.

-Main feature: new research investment
+New research investment

 We have already seen substantial investment into the region to tackle knife crime (via the University of Leicester) and improving detention facilities for the vulnerable (via the University of Nottingham), both funded by by the ESRC, so we hope that can add to that in improving policing around mental health and serious organised crime next.